Home

 Some of those figures, including MOAA’s example of a typical enlisted retiree losing $83,000 after 20 years of service, were cited in lawmakers’ efforts to rescind the measure.

 Unfortunately, COLA will likely be targeted again to pay for programs outside of the personnel accounts.
-Back in 2010, a commission appointed by the President noted a $17 billion yield for DoD if it were to eliminate COLA increases during what are considered working-age years (up to 62).
-The cost of the repeal MOAA helped secure in 2014 carried an estimated cost to DoD of $6.8 billion over 10 years.
+Back in 2010, a commission appointed by the president noted a $17 billion yield for DoD if it were to eliminate COLA increases during what are considered working-age years (up to age 62).
+The repeal MOAA helped secure in 2014 carried an estimated cost to DoD of $6.8 billion over 10 years.
 Read more about this at this link and stay connected on this important aspect of military retired pay.

 Boosting Compensation Significantly for Retirees With 50% VA Disability (and Fighting for Full Concurrent Receipt)*